mrcngl/Run-Analysis-R/CodeBook.md

 The `run_analysis.R` script performs the following data transformations:

-1. Merges the training and the test sets to create one data set
+1. Merges the training and the test sets to create one data set (`tidydata_merged.txt`)
     - train/X_train.txt with test/X_test.txt -> the result is a 10299 x 561 data frame
     - train/subject_train.txt with test/subject_test.txt -> the result is a 10299 x 1 data frame with subject IDs
     - train/y_train.txt with test/y_test.txt -> the result is another 10299 x 1 data frame with activity IDs.